If you enjoy the Little Nightmares series and need recommendations for what to play next, you’ve come to the right place!

 In it, you control a Raven-headed girl as she tries to escape from a harsh dystopia with oppressive and violent tendencies that rely on a rigid social hierarchy.

-Her journey is anything but smooth, with shoddily constructed scaffolds, dangerous machinery, and watchful guards standing between her and freedom.
+Her journey is anything but smooth, with shoddily constructed scaffolds, dangerous machinery, and watchful guards standing between her and her freedom.

 Yomawari: Midnight Shadows

-Platforms: Windows, PS4, PS Vita, Nintendo Switch
+Platforms: Windows, PS4, PS Vita, Switch

-Both games are categorized as survival horror and see you taking on the role of a small girl as she walks through a dark world with just a flashlight.
+All three games are categorized as survival horror and see you taking on the role of a small girl as she walks through a dark world with just a flashlight.

 As she wades through the darkness, aggressive spirits hiding in the shadows will try to attack, causing the girl’s heartbeat to rise until she retreats to the closest light source.

-Platforms: Windows, PS4, Nintendo Switch, Linux, Mac, Android
+Platforms: Windows, PS4, Switch, Mac, Linux, Android

 Together, the pair makes a series of startling discoveries about Greenwood High and the evil creatures that now run rampant throughout its halls.